5 ways Uganda can #EmbraceEquity

 5. Support organisations fighting for gender justice in Uganda

 There are local organisations, groups or people who are doing important and exciting work in Uganda related to the issues.
-These organisations include the Refugee Law Project, Uganda Women’s Network (UWONET), Women of Uganda Network (WOUGNET), Human Rights Watch, Citizens’ Coalition for Electoral Democracy in Uganda (CCEDU), Oxfam Uganda, Sexual Minority Right Uganda (SMUG), Chapter Four Uganda, and among others.
+This type of work is significant for the fight against gender backlash in Uganda, and must be supported.

 Looking ahead